MuhammadBilalAkbar/flutter_map_package/README.md

 It is list of markers.
 Marker has many properties.
 ![](properties/marker_properties.png)

-`point` and `builder` properties of marker are required.
+`point` and `child` properties of marker are required.

 `point` accepts latitude and longitude.

-`builder` has `context` for callback and used to draw any widget for markers on map page.
+`builder` accepts any widget for markers on map page.

 ```dart